Disneyland Lightning Lane Guide [2024 Both Parks]

 Some rides (1-2 per park) have Single Pass Lightning Lanes that are not a part of Multi Pass.
 To access these Lightning Lanes you pay specifically for them.

-In the below screenshot, you can contrast Radiator Springs Racers (at the top), which is a Single Pass Lightning Lane with the option to “Purchase for $20” with Soarin’ (at the bottom), which is a Multi Pass Lightning Lane with the option to “Book Experience.”
+In the below screenshot (which uses the pre-name change terms, sorry!), you can contrast Radiator Springs Racers (at the top), which is a Single Pass Lightning Lane with the option to “Purchase for $20” with Soarin’ (at the bottom), which is a Multi Pass Lightning Lane with the option to “Book Experience”

 What Rides Have Single Pass Lightning Lanes?